ProjectEvergreen/wcc/CONTRIBUTING.md

 - `npm run lint` - Run all linters
 - `npm run check:types` - Run `tsc` to validate TypeScript types
 - `npm run format` - Auto-format all file

+## Website

+The website is built with [**Greenwood**](https://www.greenwoodjs.dev).
+To run the website locally, use one of the following commands:

+- `npm run dev` - Start the dev server
+- `npm run build` - Generate a production build
+- `npm run serve` - Serve a production build

+### Sandbox

+To assist in local development of WCC, there is a "sandbox" app built into the website, that can be used to validate a number of examples in the browser. (think of it as a storybook for WCC).

+After starting the dev server, visit the `/sandbox/` route in your browser.
+All code for the examples are in _./docs/components/sandbox/_.

+### REPL

+The website also hosts a REPL for seeing WCC output in the browser in real time.

+After starting the dev server, visit the `/repl/` route in your browser.
+The relevant code for the REPL is in _./docs/scripts/_.